conforma/cli/cmd/compare/README.md

 }
 ```

+**Technical Implementation:**
+- Uses `marshalCanonical()` which recursively sorts map keys at every level
+- Ensures deterministic JSON output regardless of input key order
+- Handles nested objects, arrays, and scalar values consistently
+- Produces identical byte sequences for equivalent data structures

 **Result:** Both RuleData objects produce the same canonical JSON, so they're considered equivalent.

 #### Merging Process

-When multiple sources have RuleData, they are merged:
+When multiple sources have RuleData, they are merged in **deterministic order** based on the canonical JSON hash of each source's RuleData:

 ```yaml
 # Source 1 RuleData